-present existing joint management activities across the property and showcase gaps which need enhanced joint efforts to maintain the area’s Outstanding Universal Value.
+present existing joint management activities across the property and showcase gaps which need enhanced joint efforts to maintain or improve the area’s Outstanding Universal Value.

 The Status of the SIMP

 The SIMP for the Wadden Sea is a political agreement of the Trilateral Wadden Sea Cooperation (TWSC), meaning it is a legally non-binding document of common political interest.